simon1uo/vue-dndnr/docs/api/use-drag.md

   type: 'text',
   // Use a specific element as the drag handle
   handle: handleRef,
-  // Use fallback mode for better touch device support
+  // Use pointer-based drag mode for better touch device support
-  forceFallback: true,
+  dragMode: DragMode.Pointer,
   // Add a delay before drag starts (only on touch devices)
   delay: 150,
   delayOnTouchOnly: true,